Skip to Content

 These cake layers also have a hint of lemon thanks to some fresh lemon juice and zest.
 This helps the raspberry flavor really shine and ties the flavor of the whole cake together.

-The final change I made was to the temperature the cake layers are baked at.
+The final change I made was to the temperature that the cake layers are baked at.

 The White Chocolate Frosting